Road Accident Claim: Immediate Practical Steps You Should Take Following A Motor Vehicle Accident

 If you didn’t have a camera with you at the time of your RTA – go back to the scene as soon as you can to take photos: there may still be visible skid marks on the road that could prove to be important evidence in your road accident claim.

-5. Take the names and contact details of any witnesses
+Take the names and contact details of any witnesses to the road accident

 These witnesses may be needed to give evidence which can prove your road accident claim if there is a dispute as to how your collision occurred.